zeroxoneafour/polonium/readme.md

 ## bugs/limitations
 * X11 has been tested but is not officially supported
-* When creating tiling layouts in the KWin tiling mode, KWin does not save the most recent change you make to the layout
 * Probably slow due to poor optimization

 ## building